 To figure out a suitable level of risk – and what percentage of your money should be in specific investments such as stocks and bonds – you should consider sitting down with your financial advisor to draft an Investment Policy Statement, he says.

-“The purpose of an IPS is to outline the general or specific values, needs and goals that you have for investment portfolio,” says Smith.
-An IPS can also be viewed as a way to anchor an investment portfolio to my client’s values, needs and goals, he says.
+“The purpose of an IPS is to outline the general or specific values, needs, and goals that you have for an investment portfolio,” says Smith.
+An IPS can also be viewed as a way to anchor an investment portfolio to my client’s values, needs, and goals, he says.

 One of the most loving financial moves you can make for your family is to buy a simple and affordable term life insurance policy.
 But, financial advisor David G. Niggel of Key Wealth Partners in Lancaster, PA suggests asking some important questions first.

 For example, do you want to help your children pay for college?
 Do you want your family to be able to remain in your current home?
 How much money do you currently earn, and how long do you need to replace that income?

 These questions and others are a good place to start when you’re figuring out how much life insurance to buy.